Model selection for the robust efficient signal processing observed with small L\'evy noise: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:Tr} we transform the observation model to delete the large jumps.
-In Section \ref{sec:Mo} we construct the sharp model selection procedure.
-In Section \ref{sec:Mrs} we give the main results on non-asymptotic estimation.
-In Section \ref{sec:AdpEst} we give the results on asymptotic robust efficiency.
-In Sections \ref{sec:Lobn} and \ref{sec:UpBn} we study the lower and upper bounds respectively for the asymptotic risks.
-In Section \ref{sec:NumSgn} we study the signals number detection problem through the developed model selection method.
+In Section \ref{sec:Mconds}, we give the main conditions which will be assumed for the model \eqref{sec:In.1}.
+In Section \ref{sec:Tr}, we transform the observation model to delete large jumps and we develop an analytical tool for the L\'evy regression models in continuous time which provides to study the non asymptotic behavior for the sum of the deviations of the squares of the stochastic integrals of basic functions with respect to the non Gaussian L\'evy processes.
+In Section \ref{sec:Mo}, we construct the sharp model selection procedure.
+In Section \ref{sec:Mrs} we give the main results on the sharp oracle inequalities and on the asymptotic robust efficiency.
+In Section \ref{sec: VanTreesIn__} we obtain the van Trees inequlaity for the general L\'evy processes.
+In Sections \ref{sec:Lobn} and \ref{sec:UpBn}, we study the lower and upper bounds for the robust risks.
+In Section \ref{sec:NumSgn}, we study the signals number detection problem through the developed model selection method.
 In Section \ref{sec:Siml} we give simulations results.
 Section \ref{sec:Pr} contains the proofs of all main results.
-In Appendix we bring all proofs for auxiliary results.
+In Appendix, we bring all auxiliary results.